-- The class teacher will meet with you formally on at least a termly basis (this could be part of learning conversation meetings or separately), in order to discuss your child’s progress and the support that they are receiving
+- As part of the termly parent consultations, the class teacher will meet with you formally on at least a termly basis (this could be part of learning conversation meetings or separately), in order to discuss your child’s progress and the support that they are receiving

 - Class teachers are always happy to discuss your child’s needs if you have questions or concerns between more formal meetings.
 Please speak to them directly to arrange this

-- An appointment can be made with the SENCo (Mrs Dixon / Mrs. Boyne) to discuss support in more detail if required.
+- An appointment can be made with the SENCo (Mrs Dixon) to discuss support in more detail if required.